Brain Fog in OCD: Causes, Symptoms, and Treatment Strategies

 9. Weekly/monthly progress reviews

-10. Midterm evaluation in 3rd month
+10. Midterm evaluation in the 3rd month

 11. Course correction in personality dynamics